October 9, 1991: A court orders Apple to pay $26.5 million to Apple Corps, The Beatles’ record label and holding company, for trademark infringement.

-The songwriter thought it represented the group growing up in terms of its business strategy.
+The songwriter thought it represented the group’s maturing business strategy.
 “What is the first thing that a child is taught when he begins to grow up?”
 McCartney said.
 “A is for Apple.”

-This was eventually settled on October 9, 1991.
+The two sides eventually settled on October 9, 1991.
 This time, amusingly, The Beatles’ lawyers suggested that Apple should change its name to Banana or Peach to get around future issues.
 Apple also signed a deal stating that it could manufacture and sell devices that “reproduce, run, play or otherwise deliver such content” so long as this wasn’t on physical media.

 Ultimately, hostilities between the two companies continued until February 2007.
 Today, that animosity is a thing of the past.
 Now you can get The Beatles’ music on both iTunes and Apple Music.